Yvonne has been an online writer for over eight years. Her articles focus on everything from world travel to crafts and recipes.

 Qantas flies from Sydney

 Getting to Pucon from Santiago

 For families I recommend: fly to Temuco, and from there rent a car.

-(See map below for location of Temuco and Pucon.)
+(See map below for the location of Temuco and Pucon.)

 Other modes of travel:

 Most travel sites estimate the drive at 10 hours and you should expect it to take longer with children.
-Highways in Chile are a reasonable standard, but from Temuco the road to Pucon is single carriageway so travel is slow.
+Highways in Chile are a reasonable standard, but from Temuco, the road to Pucon is a single carriageway so travel is slow.